 This post is also available in: 简体中文 (Chinese (Simplified))

-How to Transfer Business Ownership in Singapore
+The Guide of Transfer Business Ownership in Singapore

 Life is constantly changing and your business will face changes in the future.
 As a business owner, having the well-planned exit plan will help you to manage change [that will affect your company’s success] easily.
 As such, many agreed that every business owner should have a contingency plan with steps that are required to be taken when there is a transfer of business ownership.